opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >(l) a statement by the claimant as to which of the alternative dispute resolution ("**ADR**") options set out at paragraph 6 of this Protocol he proposes to use for the resolution of the dispute for the potential defendant to consider.

+[^1]: Please refer to Order 3, Rule 7(2) of the Rules of Court 2021.

-3.3.
-The letter of claim must be sent to the potential defendant by way of certificate of posting, registered post or any other mode which provides the claimant with a written acknowledgement of posting / delivery.
+3.3 The letter of claim must be sent to the potential defendant by way of certificate of posting, registered post or any other mode which provides the claimant with a written acknowledgement of posting / delivery.

-3.4.
-Nothing in this Protocol should be construed to operate as a stay of the time limited for the doing of any act as prescribed by the Limitation Act (Cap 163).
+3.4 Nothing in this Protocol should be construed to operate as a stay of the time limited for the doing of any act as prescribed by the Limitation Act (Cap 163).
 If, by reason of complying with any part of this Protocol, a claim may be time-barred under any provision of the Limitation Act, the claimant may commence proceedings without complying with this Protocol, or so much of this Protocol that he is unable to comply with by reason of the impending operation of an applicable limitation period.

 ### 4. **RESPONSE TO LETTER OF CLAIM**

-4.1.
-The potential defendant must provide a response to the claimant within 14 days of the receipt of the letter of claim (or such other time limit as specified in the letter of claim).
+4.1 The potential defendant must provide a response to the claimant within 14 days of the receipt of the letter of claim (or such other time limit as specified in the letter of claim).
 The response must be in accordance with [Form 36](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2036.pdf) of Appendix A1 to these Practice Directions.

-4.2.
-If the potential defendant is unable to respond substantively within 14 days (or such other time limit as specified), he must acknowledge receipt within the said 14 days (or any shorter time limit specified) and inform the claimant of the length of time required to respond substantively to the claim.
+4.2 If the potential defendant is unable to respond substantively within 14 days (or such other time limit as specified), he must acknowledge receipt within the said 14 days (or any shorter time limit specified) and inform the claimant of the length of time required to respond substantively to the claim.
 A sample acknowledgement can be found at [Form 37](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2037.pdf) of Appendix A1 to these Practice Directions.

-4.3.
-The substantive response must contain the following information:
+4.3 The substantive response must contain the following information:

 >(a) whether, and to what extent, the claimant’s claim is accepted, whether more information is required or whether the claim is rejected;